microsoft/healthfutures-evagg/README.md

 ### Deploy and configure an Azure CosmosDB database

-1. Create an Azure CosmosDB account using [these instructions](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal) TODO: default settings?
+1. Create an Azure CosmosDB account using [these instructions](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal).
+For the most part, the default settings are likely suitable for your application, but apply/consider the following changes
+    1. Select a unique name for your CosmosDB account and make note of it as it will be used in subsequent configuration steps
+    2. If your runtime environment is an Azure VM, you should consider deploying your Cosmos DB Account in the same region
+    3. Under capacity mode, switch the selection to "Serverless" as the sustained loads for DBs in this account are likely to be minimal
 2. Within that new account, create a database and container using [these instructions](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal#create-a-database-and-container).
-The default container name used by this repository is `cache`, but this can be modified below.
-TODO: default settings?
+Use the following settings
+    1. For the Database id, ensure that "Create new" is selected and enter `document_cache`
+    2. For the Container id, enter `cache`
+    3. For the Partition key, enter `/id`
-3. If using EntraID for authentication configure RBAC settings for your CosmosDB account.
-A sufficient built-in role to assign is `Cosmos DB Built-in Data Contributor`
+3. If using EntraID for authentication (recommended) configure RBAC settings for your CosmosDB account.
+A sufficient built-in role to assign is `Cosmos DB Built-in Data Contributor`.
+Alternatively, if using shared key-based authentication, make note of the Primary Key for your CosmosDB account from within the Azure Portal

 ### Configure your runtime environment to use this CosmosDB database